thlevy/moovieRecommendation/README.md

 * For each chunk, learn the model from known ratings and predict preferences for new (user,movie) pairs.
 * Merge the predictions into a single `evaluation_ratings_out.csv` file.

-For the predition, I used the Singular Value Decomposition (SVD) algo from Surprise that appeared to provide relatively good accuracy when doing cross validation.
+For the prediction, I used the Singular Value Decomposition (SVD) algo from Surprise that appeared to provide relatively good accuracy when doing cross validation.

 ## How to install
 * Clone this repository